 Yes, you can go to YouTube and embed any video on your page, but this isn’t the best long-term strategy.
-You should be creating your own unique videos because it’s a great way to improve your brand’s perception.
+You should be creating unique videos because it’s a great way to improve your brand’s perception.

 It’s also another way to grow your brand’s presence on the second biggest search engine, YouTube.